openworm/robots/WormSim/README.md

 6) "program" will generate a file called "simdata.csv", and possibly also "objects.csv" (if objects are being used).

 7) Open the appropriate [viewer program](https://github.com/OpenSourceBrain/CelegansNeuromechanicalGaitModulation/blob/master/WormSim/MatlabSupport/WormView.m), found in "WormSim/MatlabSupport/",
 in Matlab.
-If you don't have access to Matlab, try [Octave](https://www.gnu.org/software/octave/it), or should be possible to reproduce this viewer in another language by examining the code and translating it as appropriate.
+If you don't have access to Matlab, [Octave](https://www.gnu.org/software/octave/it) will work, or should be possible to reproduce this viewer in another language by examining the code and translating it as appropriate.

 8) Run the viewer to visualize the model behaviour.